alecokas/alecokas.github.io/_drafts/2020-07-22-convolutional-vae-in-flux.markdown

 categories: Julia Flux VAE
 ---

-In this post, we'll have a look at variational autoencoders and demonstrate how to build one for the FashionMNIST dataset using Flux.
-This content follows on from the previous post where I introduce Flux, a great machine learning framework for Julia.
+In this post, we'll take a look at variational autoencoders and demonstrate an implementation using the FashionMNIST dataset and Flux.
+This content follows on from [my previous post](https://alecokas.github.io/julia/flux/2020/07/20/flux-flexible-ml-for-julia.html) where I introduce Flux and show how it compares with Tensorflow and PyTorch.

 ### Formulating the Variational Autoencoder
 Before looking at the implementation, I'll present a short overview of autoencoders and the differentiating features of a variational autoencoder (VAE).
-For a full description of the background and how the loss function is derived, have a look at the original VAE paper: [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114).
+For a more complete description of the background and the loss function derivation, have a look at the original VAE paper: [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114).

 <div style="text-align:center"><img src="/post_pdfs/convolutional_vae_in_flux/vae.png" width="500"/>
 </div><br/>

 #### Autoencoders
-An autoencoder is made up of two principle components, the encoder and the decoder.
+An autoencoder is a type of neural network made up of two principal components, an encoder and a decoder.
 The role of the encoder is to extract learnt features from the input data, $$ x $$, and represent them in a constrained latent space, $$ z $$.
-Ideally, this latent space, sometimes called the <i>bottleneck</i> layer, is a respresentation of the compressed underlying characteristics of the data.
-The decoder then generates a reconstruction of the original image, $$ \hat{x} $$, which we want to closely resemble the input data.
+Ideally, this latent space, sometimes called the <i>bottleneck</i> layer, is a representation of the compressed underlying characteristics of the data.
+The decoder then generates a reconstruction of the original image, $$ \hat{x} $$, which aims to closely resemble the input data.
 If the encoder and decoders are modelled using neural networks, we can train the autoencoder to minimise the reconstruction loss between $$ x $$ and $$ \hat{x} $$.

 #### Making them Variational
 The key difference between the vanilla autoencoder, and a VAE, is in the treatment of the latent space, $$ z $$.
 For VAEs we model the latent space as a probability distribution, $$ q(z|x) $$, which approximates some prior, $$ p(z) $$.
 Typically this prior is the Gaussian $$ \mathcal{N} (0, 1)$$.
 We train the encoder to learn the mean and standard deviation of $$ q(z | x) $$, which we then use to generate samples to feed into the decoder network.
 Since we still want to train our VAE using backpropagation and gradient descent, we need a mechanism for removing the sampling operation from the backprogation path whilst still obtaining samples of $$z$$.
-To this end, we apply the reparameterisation trick, and perform our sampling via $$ z \sim \mu + \sigma \odot \epsilon $$ where $$ \epsilon \sim p(z) $$. <br/><br/>
+To this end, we apply the reparameterisation trick and perform our sampling via $$ z \sim \mu + \sigma \odot \epsilon $$ where $$ \epsilon \sim p(z) $$. <br/><br/>
-As before, we define our loss function such that we minimise the reconstruction loss between the original $$ x $$ and the reconstruction $$ \hat{x} $$, however we include an additional KL loss term which penalises the model when $$ q(z | x) $$ deviates from $$ p(z) $$.
-This loss function ends up being equivalent to maximising the Evidence Lower Bound (ELBO).
+As before, we define our loss function such that we minimise the reconstruction loss between the original $$ x $$ and the reconstruction $$ \hat{x} $$.
+An additional KL loss term is included which penalises the model when $$ q(z | x) $$ deviates from $$ p(z) $$.
+This loss function ends up being equivalent to the Evidence Lower Bound (ELBO), which during optimisation we intent to maximise.
 If we parameterise our encoder and decoder with the parameters $$ \phi $$ and $$ \theta $$ respectively, the objective can be written as follows.

 $$ \mathcal{L}(\theta, \phi; x, z)  = \mathbb{E}_{q_{\phi}(z|x)}[log(p_{\theta}(x|z))] - D_{KL}(q_{\phi(z|x)}\|p(z))$$

 <br/>

 ### Building the VAE in Flux
-The rest of the post moves away from the theory and steps through an example of how to implement a Convolutional VAE using Flux.
-The code snippets to follow are taken from my [Github repository](https://github.com/alecokas/flux-vae), so head over there if you want to simply jumpy to the complete implementation.
+For the remainder of this post, we move away from the theory and step through an example implementation of a Convolutional VAE using Flux.
+The code snippets to follow are taken from my [Github repository](https://github.com/alecokas/flux-vae), so head over there if you want to simply jump to the complete scripts.
 Let's get started with learning how to leverage dataloaders to easily import the FashionMNIST dataset.

 #### Loading the FashionMNIST dataset
-FashionMNIST is an incredibly popular benchmarking dataset, made up of low-resolution greyscale images of clothes, which operates as a simple drop-in replacement for the simpler original MNIST dataset.
-Each image is one of 10 possible clothing item types, which are used as the 10 labelled classes.
-The full dataset, established by [Zalando](https://research.zalando.com/), is made up of a training set of 60 000 images and a test set of 10 000 images, where all images are 28 by 28 in pixel width.
+FashionMNIST is an incredibly popular benchmarking dataset, made up of low-resolution greyscale images of clothes and accessories, which operates as an easy drop-in replacement for the simpler original MNIST dataset.
+Each image is one of 10 possible item types, which are used as the 10 labelled classes.
+The full dataset, established by [Zalando](https://research.zalando.com/), is made up of a training set of 60 000 images and a test set of 10 000 images, where all images are 28 by 28 in pixel dimensions.
 For our demonstration, we zero-pad each image to 32 by 32 pixels so that we can apply a similar model architecture as documented in  [β-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework](https://openreview.net/pdf?id=Sy2fzU9gl) and [Understanding disentangling in β-VAE](https://arxiv.org/abs/1804.03599). <br/>

 We can define a function to do just that, and return a <code>Flux.Data.DataLoader</code> object which will handle the batching and shuffling of our data.